enabledhq/enabledhq.github.io/_posts/2017-06-02-artificial-general-intelligence.md

   intelligence, computer vision, visual recognition, neural turing machine, strong AI, automation, robots, AGI
 ---
-When it comes to Artificial Intelligence (AI), people’s responses vary: from “Terminator and Skynet are coming to kill us all” to “Will the bots take my jobs?” to “Awesome, now I can sit back and do the fun stuff while the bots take care of tedious tasks for me.”
+When it comes to Artificial Intelligence (AI), people’s responses vary: from “_Terminator and Skynet are coming to kill us all_” to “_Will the bots take my jobs_?” to “_Awesome, now I can sit back and do the fun stuff while the bots take care of tedious tasks for me._”

 There’s some truth to all of these sentiments.